 - 1 to 2 designated “family members” may stay with the patient 24 hours per day.
 Family is defined by each patient and their individual situation.
 One of the designated family members needs to be the person with lawful authority to make decisions on the patient’s behalf.

 - Designated family members and other visitors wishing to remain at the bedside must be capable of looking after their own needs.
 Employees will not assume the care of a family member or visitor.

 - Children may visit on an inpatient unit during regular visiting hours only when accompanied by an adult.
 Children must be supervised at all times by an adult who is not the patient.

-- All visitors must follow isolation precautions.
+- All visitors must follow isolation precautions, including masking when required.
 (If this applies to the patient, instructions will be posted on the door of the patient's room.)

 - Deaconess is a tobacco free campus.
 Please do not smoke or use smokeless tobacco anywhere on our property.

 - Deaconess adheres to a zero-tolerance policy for threats of violence toward patients or staff.
 Persons making such threats will have their visitation privileges revoked and may be subject to law enforcement intervention.

 Communication to patients is available by using the emailing a patient

 form.
 Messages are delivered Monday through Friday during normal business hours.
 Any messages received outside of these hours will be delivered on the next business day.

 Parking and Maps